ianpatete/ianpatete/README.md

 ### Hi, I’m @ianpatete

-Budding Data Analyst with 6 months of professional SQL, Tableau, and Excel expirence.
+Budding Data Analyst with 6 months of professional SQL, Tableau, and Excel experience.
 Additionally, I have spent 2 years as a crypto research analyst while completing multiple data-based projects in the space.
-I'm seeking a reasearch role where my analyst skills can be further developed.
+I'm seeking a research role where my analyst skills can be further developed.

 **Here are a few of my [Portfolio Projects](https://github.com/ianpatete/Portfolio-Projects):**